 Do you wonder, how you can pay back to nature and how to follow the rules of #greenvanlife?

-Be as quiet as possible - don't listen to too loud music in the natural places, enjoy the sounds of nature - water, wind, singing birds.
+Be as quiet as possible - don't listen the loud music in the natural places, enjoy the sounds of nature - water, wind, singing birds.

-Enjoy your tiny kitchen - we grill and make a fireplace only where allowed.
+Enjoy your tiny van kitchen - grill and make a fireplace only where allowed.
 Please avoid open fires during hot summer months.

-Keep it clean - do not dispose of bio-waste out of your van and do not any wash your dishes in the lake or the river.
+Keep it clean - do not dispose the bio-waste out of your van and do not wash your dishes in the lake or the river.
 Leave no trace! - Keep this always in mind.
-If you see anything left by others, pick it up, and take it with you.
+If you see anything left by the others, pick it up, and take it with you.